 Dealing with the police can be intimidating.
-Understanding the reason the police want to talk to you can help matters to go smoothly.
+Understanding the reason the police want to talk to you can help the process go more smoothly.

 The police can stop someone walking down the street for different reasons, including just to chat or to investigate a crime.